Bell Field: Namesake

+Facility modifications

+Originally a standing-room venue, the first seats were installed in 1913 — wooden bleachers on the east sideline, seating 3,000.
+The first covered grandstand was built on the west sideline in 1920, adding another 4,000 seats for a total capacity of 7,000.

+A covered two-deck bleacher seating 11,000, built in a horseshoe configuration around the south end of the field, was built in 1924, to be ready in time for use that same season.
+This construction, costing $21,000 (about $385,000 in 2025 dollars) increased total seating at the facility to 18,000.

+A final seating expansion, taking place in 1947, replaced the stands on the east sideline with new bleachers, boosting total capacity to approximately 21,000.
+Even this proved insufficient, however, as by the early 1950s, Oregon State played its most important home football games in Portland at Multnomah Stadium.

 A natural grass field for football was first installed at Bell Field in 1937; the surface was previously a mixture of dirt and sawdust.
-That field surface was not unique in the Northwest in the Pacific Coast Conference (PCC): Hayward Field in Eugene, Multnomah Stadium in Portland, and Husky Stadium in Seattle made similar transitions to natural grass in this period of time.
+Such a field surface was not unique in the Northwest in the Pacific Coast Conference (PCC) — Hayward Field in Eugene, Multnomah Stadium in Portland, and Husky Stadium in Seattle made similar transitions to natural grass in this era.

-In the early 1950s, Oregon State played most of its home football games in Portland at Multnomah Stadium.
 The final varsity game at Bell Field was the only game on campus in 1952, a 27–6 homecoming loss to conference foe Idaho on November 15, with an approximate attendance of 8,000.
 The Beavers' sole win in the PCC that season was the following week in the Civil War game in Portland.
 The only game in 1953 in Corvallis was the opener for Parker Stadium on November 14, a 7–0 win over Washington State.